sourabhanand/jekyll-now/_posts/2017-7-31-ANN-with-tensorflow.md

 ---
 layout: post
-title: Implementing a simple Artificial Neural Networks using Tensorflow
+title: Implementing a simple Artificial Neural Network using Tensorflow
 ---

 Ever since [Tensorflow](https://www.tensorflow.org/) was released by Google back in Nov-2015, I always wanted to get my hands dirty with it.
 Being very new to machine learning back then(I still am a noob), the documentation didn't make much sense to me and having come from [Caffe](http://caffe.berkeleyvision.org/)'s background, the way in which a network was described and trained didn't make any sense either.